haribharadwaj/protocols/README.rst

 Protocols
 =========

-Description of scanning protocols for EEG, ABRs, EFRs, OAEs, Forward Pressure Calibrations, head-digitization etc., for members of the `Systems Neuroscience of Auditory Perception Lab <https://engineering.purdue.edu/SNAPLab>`_ at Purdue University, and collaborators.
+Description of scanning protocols for EEG, ABRs, EFRs, Forward Pressure Calibrations, Wideband MEMRs, Swept-tone OAEs, head-digitization etc., for members of the `Systems Neuroscience of Auditory Perception Lab <https://engineering.purdue.edu/SNAPLab>`_ at Purdue University, and collaborators.
 These are adapted and expanded from the protocols